-Cyclades Island Hopping – Routes, Itineraries & Beaches
+2024 Cyclades Island Hopping Guide – Greece Travel

-Before you jump on that ferry from Athens to Cyclades Islands, read ahead to discover how many islands are in the Cyclades, the best routes to take for Greek island hopping in the Cyclades, and of course, find out what the best beaches in the Cyclades are.
+Here is everything you need to know about Cyclades island hopping.
+We have the best routes to take for Greek island hopping in the Cyclades, and of course, find out what the best beaches in the Cyclades are.

 Greece Travel Blog_Cyclades Island Hopping Guide

-The Greek Cyclades includes approximately 220 islands.
+The Greek Cyclades include approximately 220 islands.
 The name “Cyclades” relates to the shape of the islands – they form a circle around the sacred island of Delos.
 You should know that most of the smaller islands are uninhabited.
-The major ones are:

 Visiting The Cyclades Islands Greece